MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/sessions.md

 ![PlayFab - Settings - Enable Entity API](media/tutorials/playfab-settings-enable-entity-api.png)

-Next, you'll need to login to the entity system by adding the line shown below to each of your login requests.
+Next, you'll need to login to the entity system, by adding the line shown below to each of your login requests.

 ```csharp
 LoginTitlePlayerAccountEntity